too-much-todotxt/spec/The-Todo.txt-Format.md

 h3.
 Rule 1: A completed task starts with an x.

 If a task starts with an x (case-sensitive lowercase) followed directly by a space, it is complete.
-Period.

 This is a complete task: